 If you are concerned about our service, you should first try and resolve your complaint with the particular Ombudsman SA officer.
-You may telephone and ask for that person; send an email, or write to them at the Ombudsman SA address below.
+If you would like to make a complaint, you can do so in writing.

 We will respond to people making a complaint about our service with courtesy and respect.
 We ask that people show courtesy and respect for our staff when making a complaint.

-If you are unable to resolve your complaint with the officer, you can ask for a review of your complaint by the Deputy Ombudsman on telephone 08 8226 8699 (or toll free outside of the metropolitan area on 1800 182 150); email@example.com; or PO Box 3651, Rundle Mall SA 5000.
+If you are unable to resolve your complaint with the officer, you can ask for a review of your complaint by the Deputy Ombudsman by emailing us; or writing to us at PO Box 3651, Rundle Mall SA 5000.

 If your complaint is about the Deputy Ombudsman, it will be dealt with by the Ombudsman.

 The Deputy Ombudsman or the Ombudsman will deal with your complaint within five working days.
 We will let you know if this will take longer.

 There is no charge for making a complaint to Ombudsman SA.
 If you require further assistance to make your complaint you should contact the Deputy Ombudsman.